Navigating Constant Change: A CIO's Rules of the Road

 Insurance is a people business, so in our case, we are always calling upon personal relationships

 • Your tech and business leadership must speak the same language.
-In today's business world, the CIO is as much business strategist as IT expert, and the rest of the c-suite must also be plugged into tech practicalities.
-Time-consuming head scratching is alleviated when both sides have at least some understanding of one another's worlds.
+In today’s business world, the CIO is as much business strategist as IT expert, and the rest of the C-suite must also be plugged in to tech practicalities.
+Time-consuming head scratching is alleviated when both sides have at least some understanding of one another’s world.

 • Draw information and inspiration from every possible source.
 We are constantly looking at what other industries are doing, reading a lot, observing customer interactions, considering data and pulling all of that together to build things that are applicable to our business.